ceph/ceph/doc/radosgw/multisite.rst

 Create a Master Zonegroup
 --------------------------

-A realm must have at least one zonegroup which serves as the master zone group for the realm.
+A realm must have at least one zonegroup which serves as the master zonegroup for the realm.

 #.
 To create a new master zonegroup for the multi-site configuration, open a
    command-line interface on a host in the master zonegroup and zone.
 Then